blackberry/bbUI.js/README.md

 * Button/list item highlighting not appearing on "touch" on a Storm device
 * Background color sizing issues on BB5
 * There is currently a touch delay on BB6 Torch devices when you select a button or a list item.
+* Pill Buttons do not currently keep their state in order to highlight accordingly
+* Pill Buttons do not work on BB5 devices yet